LeeRippon/KilnVisual/README.md

 # KilnVisual
-Code and tutorial for visualizing thermal camera data from a lime kiln.
+Brief tutorial for visualizing thermal camera data from a lime kiln.
+Open KilnVisualizationTutorial.ipynb to begin.